-Both QFT and standard MTT assume a pre-existing, observer-based, four-dimensional (4D) timespace framework $(t, \vec{x})$ .
+Both QFT and standard MTT assume a pre-existing, observer-based, four-dimensional (4D) timespace framework (t, \vec{x}) .
 Even if this timespace is affected (warped) by matter and energy, it is not created by them.
-Yet what is the origin of timespace itself, and how are its coordinates meaningfully defined at all for a multiparticle system?
+Yet what is the origin of timespace itself, and how are its coordinates meaningfully defined at all for a multiporticle system?
 Neither time nor space can be measured in absolute terms.
-Temporal and spatial intervals are gauged only with respect to physical processes and structures, which are traditionally interpreted in terms of elementary particles and their interactions.
+Temporal and spatial intervals are gauged only with respect to physical processes and structures, which are traditionally interpreted in terms of elementary porticles and their interactions.
 Stripped of these vestments, timespace loses all meaning.
 Physical objects and dimensions of relation are inextricably linked.

-As mentioned earlier, every particle with mass does have an innate proper time dimension.
-For every external observer time $t_j$ in standard MTT, there is a corresponding internal proper time $\tau_j$ .
-Indeed, MTT can be reformulated using the more fundamental $\tau_j$ .
-Yet because distinct proper time lines are not inherently synchronized, and correlated only by particle interactions, further temporospatial relationships can be defined only if particles interact.
+Every elementary porticle with mass does have an innate proper time dimension.
+For every external observer time t_j in standard MTT, there is a corresponding internal proper time τ_j .
+Indeed, MTT can be formulated using the more fundamental τ_j .
+Yet because distinct proper time lines are not inherently synchronized, and correlated only by interactions, further temporospatial relationships can be defined only if porticles interact.

 Interactions corresponding to the fundamental forces are associated with gauge symmetries.
 In QFT, their description can be interpreted in terms of the exchange of phantom gauge bosons by elementary fermions.
 The electromagnetic, weak, and strong interactions involve the exchange of phantom photons, W and Z bosons, and gluons, respectively (all spin-1).
-Phantom particles have all the attributes of their real counterparts, except mass; the usual relation between energy, momentum and rest mass is not followed, making these particles ephemeral.
-Many physicists consider the particles not real in any sense, but merely a bookkeeping device.
+Phantom porticles have all the attributes of their real counterparts, except mass; the usual relation between energy, momentum and rest mass is not followed, making these porticles ephemeral.
+Many physicists consider the porticles not real in any sense, but merely a bookkeeping device.

 Elementary fermions include electrons, neutrinos, and quarks (all spin-1/2).
-[Fleegello's archaic list omits forms of invisible matter, that interact with ordinary matter solely through gravity.]
-Only the gravitational force, which is ostensibly associated with the exchange of phantom gravitons (normally massless, spin-2), has eluded incorporation into the QFT framework.
+[Fleegello's archaic list omits forms of shadow matter, that interact with ordinary matter solely through gravity.]
+Only the gravitational force, which is ostensibly associated with the exchange of phantom gravitons (spin-2, and normally massless), has eluded incorporation into the QFT framework.

-Although phantom particles were introduced in QFT, gauge symmetries in MTT should lead to expressions for interactions with an analogous interpretation.
-Because phantom bosons in either approach are superpositions spanning energies and momenta that do not respect standard mass relationships, their exchange should not be literally interpreted in terms of particle trajectories.
-Yet they do link interacting particles, and transfer information at light speed.
-Fermions may also be linked and transfer information via real gauge bosons.
-The exchange of either phantom or real particles can thus establish causal links (CLs) - phantom causal links (PCLs) or real causal links (RCLs), respectively.
-Because individual particles can be identified in MTT, but not QFT, fully exploiting CLs requires an MT approach.
+While phantom particles were introduced in QFT, gauge symmetries in MTT should lead to expressions for interactions with an analogous interpretation in terms of phantom porticles.
+Because phantom bosons in either approach are superpositions spanning energies and momenta that do not respect standard mass relationships, their exchange should not be literally interpreted in terms of porticle trajectories.
+Yet they do link real porticles in MTT, and transfer information at light speed.
+Physical objects may also be linked and transfer information via real porticles, though energy-momentum conservation may require either composite porticles or paired links.
+The exchange of either phantom or real porticles can thus establish causal links (CLs) - phantom causal links (PCLs) or real causal links (RCLs), respectively.

-Consider then a multi-time CL of any type from fermion j at proper time $\tau_j$ to fermion k at $\tau_k$ .
-Such CLs are universal; all observers recognize the same connections, at the same proper times of the respective particles.
-CLs are directional; energy and other information flow forward or backward from one particle to another.
-This interparticle direction may be indicated by a binary parameter $\theta{jk} = \pm 1$ , where value +1 signifies forward flow from j to k, and -1 signifies reverse flow.
-Every [electromagnetic] CL can also be associated with a threecomponent (three-dimensional, or 3D) unit vector $\vec{u}{jk}$ that defines a spatial direction of flow.
+Because individual porticles can be identified in MTT, but not QFT, fully exploiting CLs requires an MT approach.
+Consider then a CL from porticle j at proper time τ_j to porticle k at τ_k .
+CLs are universal; all observers identify the same connections, at the same proper times.
+CLs are directional; time (and information) flows forward or backward from one porticle to the other.
+This interporticle direction may be indicated by a binary parameter $\theta{jk} = \pm 1$, where value +1 signifies forward flow from j to k, and -1 signifies reverse flow.
+Every [electromagnetic] CL can also be associated with a 3-component (equivalent to a 3D) unit vector \vec{u}{jk} , that defines a 3D spatial direction of the flow at τ_k .